Pet Insurance in California (2026): Costs, Laws & Best Providers

 A senior petPets BestCommonly writes policies for older pets; just scrutinize the claim fine print.

 Two honest caveats.
-Trupanion's direct pay is a genuine differentiator, but it's the pricier, deliberate choice — and its California customers absorbed 25–45% rate hikes this cycle.
+Trupanion's direct pay is a genuine differentiator, but its price cannot be ranked without a matched quote — and its California customers absorbed 25–45% rate hikes this cycle.
 Embrace splits its reviewers the same way: long-tenure fans on one side, senior-pet owners facing doubled or tripled premiums on the other.
-And Lemonade's low premium and slick app don't, by themselves, settle a pre-existing-condition dispute.
+And Lemonade's quoted premium and slick app don't, by themselves, settle a pre-existing-condition dispute.

 Carrier coverage matrix